AnshRaj112/kampyn-backend/scripts/README.md

 # GST Number Addition Scripts

-This directory contains scripts to add GST numbers to universities and vendors in the BitesBay database.
+This directory contains scripts to add GST numbers to universities and vendors in the KAMPYN database.

 ## Files